librenms/librenms/doc/ROADMAP.md

 - Integrate Nagios-based alerting.
 Allow user to choose their preferred Nagios distribution/fork.

-- Possibly build a testing ISO/VM image to allow people to quickly and easily trial LibreNMS on their network.

 - Consider adding some non-monitoring administrative functions:
   - enabling/disabling ports
   - changing access port VLANs